 The Potato (Solanum tuberosum) originated in the Andes of South America 8,000 years ago.
-It was around 6,000 years ago that Inca Indians in Peru first cultivated them.
+It was around 6,000 years ago that Incas in Peru first cultivated them.

 The Peruvian Quechua language records more than 1,000 words to describe potatoes and potato varieties!
 The potato was believed to have medicinal qualities and was rubbed on the skin of sick patients as a remedy.